-WordPress Simple Membership Custom Message Add-on shows you how to customize some of the messages that are displayed in your membership website.
+WP Simple Membership Custom Message Addon shows you how to customize the messages displayed by the plugin in your membership site.

-There are times when you need to customize the message that is displayed on your website for protected pages and post.
-This add-on gives you control over the messages.
+There are times when you need to customize some or all of the messages displayed on your website for protected pages and post.
+This addon gives you control over the messages.
 Each field below allows you to display a standard message or a custom message.
-For example your member might be allowed to log in but you might not want to allow this membership level access to a post or page for various reasons.
+For example your members might be allowed to log in but you might not want to allow this membership level access to a post or page for various reasons.

-This add-on is very handy and powerful at the same time.
-It even allows you to add HTML tags to your custom messages.
+This addon even allows you to add HTML tags to your custom messages.

 Depending on how you set up and manage your membership website.
 You can send a particular member with a lower membership level for example Bronze Membership Level to a membership level page for them to either upgrade to a higher membership level like Gold Membership Level or request an upgrade via other methods.

 - Added three new message options in the settings interface for displaying custom messages.